Contributed by Chi Whitley

 Portraying Yourself With a Resume

-The first impression you will make is with your resume.
-This is what typically gets you to the next step of the interview process in the first place.
+Your resume is what typically gets you to the next step of the interview process in the first place.
 Resumes act as a way for hiring managers to prescreen potential candidates.
 Your resume is where you can begin to showcase your unique skills and qualifications that make you a great candidate for the position.
 Passing this stage often means you meet at least the bare minimum requirements and that the company sees some potential in you as a candidate.

 Your Social Media Presence and Brand